thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 When you find yourself not having fun, take a deep breath, step outside, go for a walk, do whatever you need to do to regain focus on the why.
 Remember, programming is just about the coolest thing you can do in this world!
 If that's not how you feel when you're in this program, it's time for a break.

+### Exercise:
+Imagine that same friend from earlier asks you, "Hey, what's this play business all about?
+Why is that important?
+How do you do that?"
+Take a few moments to think about what you'd say to your friend, and then write it down.

 ### 3. Reflect

 The third and final major step to becoming a better learner is to reflect.